WORDS BY JOSEPH FURNESS

 The Nike Air Foamposite One embraced its otherworldly aesthetic back in 2012 when the Swoosh dropped the Nike Air Foamposite One NRG ‘Galaxy’.
 Aptly, the resale prices on the cosmic kick are perennially sky high.

-You can think of the ‘Alternate Galaxy’ Foamposite – AKA, the ‘Big Bang’ Foamposite – as the ‘Galaxy’ Foamposite’s younger, more colorful brother.
+You can think of the ‘Alternate Galaxy’ Foamposite – AKA, the ‘Big Bang’ Foamposite – as the ‘Galaxy’ Foamposite’s younger, more colourful brother.
 We, for one, certainly didn’t expect the (supposedly) oldest event in history to give the sneaker such a youthful, refreshing twist.

 Elijah Diggins was just 13-years-old when he teamed up with Nike to design a Nike Air Foamposite One.
-Inspired by his blood cancer and favorite basketball team, Diggins turned the sneaker silhouette into a deep red piece of art imbued with emotions.
+Inspired by his blood cancer and favourite basketball team, Diggins turned the sneaker silhouette into a deep red piece of art imbued with emotions.

 Where can I get Nike Foamposites?

 Plenty of Nike Air Foamposite Ones are available right here at FARFETCH!